PBC constitutions: designing rule books

 Changing a rule book

-PBCs are able to make changes or add to their rule book after it has been initially approved by ORIC.
 In order to make changes to their rules, PBCs are required to first hold a general meeting to receive approval from members.
-ORIC must then be provided with the required documentation for the change.
-Again, new rules do not take effect until approved and registered.
+The changes must be approved by 75% of the members at the meeting.

 CATSI Updates